Key takeaways

-Most small businesses don't have an AI strategy.
-They have a tool list.
+You probably don't have an AI strategy.
+You have a tool list.

 Claude for writing.
 Midjourney for social images.
-An AI scheduler someone found in a newsletter.
-Maybe a Zapier automation that half the team doesn't know exists.
-Each tool arrived as its own decision, disconnected from the others, with no defined owner, no quality standard, no cap on spend, and no articulation of what problem it was supposed to solve.
+An AI scheduler you found in my newsletter.
+Each one showed up as its own little decision, no connection to the others, no owner, no quality bar, no cap on spend, and no clear answer to what problem it was even supposed to solve.

 The seven sections